nitinsharmacs/event-driven-vs-synchronous/ipc-in-microservices.md

   New microservices can be added to the architecture without requiring changes to existing microservices that is service A and B.

-- Cut costs
+* Cut costs

-  Event-driven architectures are push-based, so everything happens on-demand as the event presents itself in the router.
+  Event driven systems are push-based, so everything happens on-demand as the event presents itself in the router.
 This way, you’re not paying for continuous polling to check for an event.
 This means less network bandwidth consumption, less CPU utilization, less idle fleet capacity, and less SSL/TLS handshakes.

+### Drawbacks of Event Driven Systems

+* Complexity

+  Event driven systems can introduce additional complexity compared to more traditional synchronous systems.
+The asynchronous nature of event driven communication requires careful design and handling of events, event ordering, event schemas, and event-driven workflows.
+This complexity can make the system more challenging to develop, test, and maintain.

+* Inconsistency

+  Event driven systems often rely on eventual consistency, meaning that the system's state might not be immediately consistent across all microservices.
+It can take time for events to propagate and for all subscribers to process and react to events.
+This can lead to temporary inconsistencies or race conditions in the system, which need to be carefully managed.

+* Over-engineering of processes

+  Sometimes a simple call from one service to another is enough.
+In event driven systems, it usually requires much more infrastructure to support it, which will add costs like need of queueing system.

+* Testing

+  Testing and debugging event driven systems can be more complex than traditional systems.
+Ensuring proper event ordering, verifying the correctness of event driven workflows, and simulating different event scenarios for testing can be challenging.

+* Debugging

+  To debug event-driven systems need advance tooling and techniques.

 ## References